keptn/keptn.github.io/content/docs/0.6.0/usecases/self-healing-with-keptn/prometheus-scaling/index.md

 ## About this tutorial

-In this tutorial, you will learn how to use the capabilities of Keptn to provide self-healing for an application without modifying any of the applications code.
-The tutorial presented in the following will scale up the pods of an application if the application undergoes heavy CPU saturation.
+In this tutorial, you will learn how to use the capabilities of Keptn to provide self-healing for an application without modifying code.
+The following tutorial will scale up the pods of an application if the application undergoes heavy CPU saturation.

 ## Prerequisites